 Depending on your model, the Venture cooler will keep your items cool and ready to eat for 10-16 days.
 These figures are from their website.
 But what is the truth?

 It is essential to reduce the amount of time a cooler is opened.
-Keep it covered with a thermal blanket, place it in the shade, and use a 1:2 ice to ice ratio.
-Also, make sure you use the correct type of ice, ideally a large block ice with either a flake, cube, or chunk of ice.
+Keep it covered with a thermal blanket, place it in the shade, and use a 1:2 ice-to-ice ratio.
+Also, make sure you use the correct type of ice, ideally a large block of ice.
 How you pack your cooler can also impact how long it will keep ice.

 These are just a few tips to help you get the most from your cooler.
 You won’t be able to last more than ten days even if your cooler is Otterbox-sized, regardless of how well it’s insulated – unless you live in colder areas.